12 Tips for Developing Greater Psychological Health

 People with a modicum of these qualities meet demands while satisfying personal needs.
 They are adaptable, resilient, and can take on challenges and form solid relationships.
 (Good relationships are the greatest contributor to contentment, according to Sadock and Kaplan.)

 In psychoanalysis, we distinguish life goals, such as a particular career, from psychological goals, such as greater resilience.
 The hope is that a strengthened psyche (internal life) will breed a better external life.
-Development of “mature defenses” is useful both psychologically and practically.
+The development of “mature defenses” is useful both psychologically and practically.
 Who you are motivates what you do, achieve, and acquire, whether a position or a person to love.
 Though much of disposition is innate, inherent tendencies can be honed and existence-enhancing behaviors learned.

 These characteristics foster a more harmonious way of living, interpersonally and otherwise.
 Happy moments are more frequent when you are psychologically fortified.
 Altruism, anticipation, asceticism, humor, sublimation, and suppression foster positive outcomes and even inner peace.